 Dental implants are screws that mimic the root of teeth and are made of titanium, which is known as a tissue-friendly material that best mimics the natural tooth in the empty space.
 They provide proper function and aesthetics and eliminate tooth deficiency in patients who have lost their teeth for a number of reasons.
 It can be applied to any suitable individual, from single tooth deficiencies to patients with total tooth loss.
 Implants, made out of titanium, which is a material compatible with the tissue, are the most preferred treatment method today because they are the best alternative to natural teeth.

 Dental implants can be easily applied under local anesthesia.
 It can also be applied under sedation or general anesthesia if necessary.
-The dental implant treatment process may vary depending on the lack of teeth and the condition of the bone.
-In some cases, the prosthetic stage can be started on the same day, while in other cases, the construction stage of implant prostheses is usually started 3 months after the implant is inserted.
+The dental implant treatment process may vary depending on the number of missing teeth and the condition of the bone.
+In some cases, the prostodontic stage can be started on the same day, while in other cases, the construction stage of implant prostheses is usually started 3 months after the implant is inserted.
 If additional surgical procedures have been performed in cases where bone volume is insufficient, the duration of the application of implant prostheses may be extended as a result of methods such as sinus lifting, graft and membrane applications.

 After the implant operation, the patient is given appropriate medications and informed about what needs to be done after the operation.
 Patients who have dental implants are asked to come for a check-up every 6 months.

 In patients undergoing dental implant treatment, if the vertical distance required for the implant around the molar and premolar teeth in the upper jaw is not enough, a sinus lift operation is performed to increase bone height.
-Thanks to this process, it is ensured that a sufficient volume is created for the length and width of the implant, which must be fully placed in the bone.
+Thanks to this process, it is ensured that a sufficient volume is created for the length and width of the implant,.
 Sinus lift (sinus graft, sinus augmentation) is a surgical intervention performed in a standard dentist's chair, usually under local anesthesia.
 The sinus region is lifted to the desired level and the doctor cuts a window to the sinus from the inside of the mouth which makes it accessible in this region.
 After achieving the desired rate of elevation in the sinus membrane covering the inside of the sinus, bone powder and grafting are performed into the resulting window, then the area is sutured close.
 Depending on the condition of the existing bone, implants can be placed during the sinus lift operation or sinus lift can be performed first and implants can be placed 4-6 months later.

 • In cases of cysts and infections, which form at the root of the tooth, are not cured with canal treatment, • In cases where canal treatment has not been successful, • In cases where the broken part can be removed and the tooth can be saved in fractures that occur at the root of the tooth because of trauma, • In cases where a biopsy is required from a lesion in the root of the tooth, • For temporary teeth that have not formed a permanent tooth under it, but have formed a lesion at the root, • In cases where canal treatment cannot be fully performed due to the problems related to the formation and development of the tooth root,

 Odontogenic (tooth-related) or non-odontogenic (not tooth-related) cysts can form anywhere in the mouth.
 It can be noticed by the patient due to the pain or swelling, or it can reach quite large sizes without being noticed at all.
-Cysts are usually benign slow-growing formations, but if they are not treated in a timely manner, they can reach to highly large sizes and damage anatomical structures such as sinuses, nasal cavity, nerves, or show signs of malignancy.
+Cysts are usually benign slow-growing formations, but if they are not treated in a timely manner, they can reach to greater sizes and damage anatomical structures such as sinuses, nasal cavity, nerves, or show signs of malignancy.
 Cyst operation is not different from operations such as tooth extraction and implant.
 It can be easily performed under local anesthesia, and sedation or general anesthesia may be preferred for cysts that reach large sizes.
 Before the procedure, the examination of the teeth associated with the cyst and the necessary treatments are completed.
 As with other surgical procedures, antibiotics, painkillers, and antiseptic mouthwashes that are deemed appropriate by the maxillofacial surgeon may be used.